-Photography - The Belgo Report https://www.thebelgoreport.com News and reviews of art exhibitions in the Belgo Building Thu, 06 Apr 2017 02:14:11 +0000 en-US hourly 1 https://wordpress.org/?v=6.4.2 HOUSEBOUND: Portraits from the Winter Garden https://www.thebelgoreport.com/2017/04/housebound-portraits-from-the-winter-garden/?utm_source=rss&utm_medium=rss&utm_campaign=housebound-portraits-from-the-winter-garden https://www.thebelgoreport.com/2017/04/housebound-portraits-from-the-winter-garden/#respond Thu, 06 Apr 2017 02:14:11 +0000 http://www.thebelgoreport.com/?p=5815 Evergon HOUSEBOUND: Portraits from the Winter Garden Galerie Trois Points March 11 – April 22, 2017 The house plant possesses the cinematic ability to oscillate between…
+Photography – The Belgo Report http://www.thebelgoreport.com News and reviews of art exhibitions in the Belgo Building Thu, 06 Apr 2017 02:14:11 +0000 en-US hourly 1 https://wordpress.org/?v=6.4.2 HOUSEBOUND: Portraits from the Winter Garden http://www.thebelgoreport.com/2017/04/housebound-portraits-from-the-winter-garden/ http://www.thebelgoreport.com/2017/04/housebound-portraits-from-the-winter-garden/#respond Thu, 06 Apr 2017 02:14:11 +0000 http://www.thebelgoreport.com/?p=5815 Evergon

 HOUSEBOUND: Portraits from the Winter Garden